njjms/blog/_posts/2018-12-14-websites-for-stats-people.markdown

 ## Couple different ways to do this

-I think a lot of folks use a service like Wix (i.e. I JUST MADE THIS DOPE WEBSITE WITH WIX LEMME SHOW YE HOW I DID IT *lip bite*) or Weebly (which for the record I think is a hilarious name for a company).
+I think a lot of folks use a service like Wix (i.e. "I just made this **dope** website with WIX *lip bite*") or Weebly (which for the record I think is a hilarious name for a company).
 Totally nothing wrong with that.
 I've never done it because I think those sites look too polished, but I'm sure it's more or less straightforward.
-I wanted my websites to have more of a campy, geocities vibe.
+I wanted my websites to have more of a campy, geocities (i.e. **bad**) vibe.

 ## Flask

 This is how I made my first website.
 It was perfect aesthetics-wise, it was a shitty static site with bare HTML and a dash of CSS and light dusting of early 90s gifs.
 You can host it on something like Heroku, which is what I did.
 Heroku is pretty straightforward, I have nothing against the company.
 For a beginner like me, they did quite a bit of handholding and it was much appreciated.
 However, the steps for logging into Heroku (I used their CLI) and then pushing your code changes was kind of hard to remember.
 So I decided to try something that was even more straightforward in my opion.

 ## Jekyll on a VPS